axean/tergite-frontend/CONTRIBUTING.md

 People _love_ thorough bug reports.
 I'm not even kidding.

+## License

+By contributing, you agree that your contributions will be licensed under its Apache 2.0 License.

+## Contributor Licensing Agreement

+Before you can submit any code, all contributors must sign a contributor license agreement (CLA).
+By signing a CLA, you're attesting that you are the author of the contribution, and that you're freely contributing it under the terms of the Apache-2.0 license.

+"The [individual CLA](https://tergite.github.io/contributing/icla.pdf) document is available for review as a PDF.

+Please note that if your contribution is part of your employment or your contribution is the property of your employer, you will also most likely need to sign a [corporate CLA](https://tergite.github.io/contributing/ccla.pdf).

+All signed CLAs are emails to us at <quantum.nextlabs@chalmers.se>."

 ## How to Contribute to a Single App

 Please refer to the `CONTRIBUTING.md` file of the app in question.